The Difference Between A CV And Resume (And When To Use Each)

 Regardless of which route you end up going, the purpose of both documents is to give the hiring manager the information they need to determine whether or not you deserve to take the next step.

 So, whether you need to list every last detail or put things on the chopping block in the interest of staying concise, remember your end goal: to present yourself as the best and most qualified fit for an open position.

 Stay focused on that and you're far more likely to move forward in the hiring process—and maybe even land the job.

-If it's a targeted and customized resume you need, Teal's Resume Builder can help you create a concise, relevant, and impressive document.
+If it's a targeted and customized resume you need, Teal's AI Resume Builder can help you create a concise, relevant, and impressive document.